Creating and managing manifests for a disconnected Satellite Server

 This guide describes how to create, export, delete, and modify a manifest for a Red Hat Satellite Server on a disconnected network.
 Manifests enable you to find, access, synchronize, and download content from the correct repositories for use in the Satellite organizations that are managed by a Satellite Server.

-Only users on a disconnected Satellite Server create and manage subscription manifests from the Customer Portal.
+Only users on a disconnected Satellite Server create and manage subscription manifests from the Red Hat Customer Portal.

 Users on a connected Satellite Server create and manage their subscription manifests in the Manifests section of the Red Hat Hybrid Cloud Console.
 For information about creating and managing subscription manifests for a connected Satellite Server, see Creating and managing a manifest for a connected Satellite Server.

-Users using a disconnected Satellite Server can still create a new subscription allocation to set aside subscriptions and entitlements for a system that is offline or air-gapped.
+You can create a new subscription allocation to set aside subscriptions and entitlements for a system that is offline or air-gapped in disconnected Satellite Server.
 This is necessary before you can download its manifest and upload it to a system.

 Procedure